The Inspiring Meaning Behind America Ferrera's Oscars Hair

 Advertisement

-Ferrera's Instagram post featured a 4-part gallery of images, two of her stunning Oscars beauty look and two that paid homage to her Honduran ancestors.
+Ferrera's Instagram post featured a four-part gallery of images, two of her stunning Oscars beauty look and two that paid homage to her Honduran ancestors.

-According to accessories designer Jennifer Behr, the symbolic headpiece was a collaboration between her, Ferrera, and the star's glam team, including stylist Karla Welch and hairstylist Aviva Perea.
-"America is Honduran, and wanted to create a headpiece that would allow her to carry her warrior ancestors with her," Behr wrote on Instagram following the star's debut.
-"We crafted a custom brass halo inspired by Honduras’s most famous warrior, who is memorialised on the country’s currency."

 Advertisement